apache/shenyu-website/content/en/projects/shenyu/data-sync/index.md

 Consul data synchronization principle is that the gateway regularly polls Consul's configuration center to get the configuration version number for local comparison.

 ShenYu gateway will poll the configured nodes regularly, and the default interval is 1s.
 When startup, if there is no configuration node in Consul, write the synchronous full amount of data into Consul, then incrementally update the configuration node in Consul when the subsequent data is sent to change.
-At the same time, Shenyu Gateway will regularly polls the node of configuration information and pull the configuration version number for comparison with the local one.
+At the same time, Apache ShenYu Gateway will regularly polls the node of configuration information and pull the configuration version number for comparison with the local one.
 The local cache is updated when the version number is changed.

 If you want to learn more about the code implementation, refer to the source `ConsulsyncDataService`.